 Community Service for High School Students

-Teens contribute their energy & talents in 3 different ways at Brownell Library.
+Teens contribute their energy & talents in three different ways at Brownell Library.

 All community service is valuable for personal fulfillment and may also count toward school credit and college or job applications.

-After you fill out an application and turn it in, a librarian will contact you.
+After you fill out an Volunteer Application and turn it in, a librarian will contact you.
 Call 878-6956 if you have any questions.
-Volunteer Application

 Middle School Students can help out with programs during the summer and participate in LEEP.